 - Foster tolerance, understanding, confidence and a healthy sense of self-esteem.
 A child that trusts you enough to tell you about their doubts and mistakes is a child reaching out to connect with you, and that is a special privilege.

-We know that we live in an era of social crisis and that we need our children to be well prepared for tomorrow in order to have access to more opportunities and to create a better world.
+We live in a social crisis and we need children to be prepared for tomorrow.
+Consequently, they will have access to more opportunities and to create a better world.

 We recommend reading: In This Life, You Deserve to Be Happy

-Now, that doesn’t mean we should set aside the value of educating them in emotional intelligence to grow up into happy adults, fully able to give the best of themselves.
+Now, that doesn’t mean we should set aside the value of educating them in emotional intelligence to grow up into happy adults.

-It’s a vital project that everyone, including mothers, fathers, educators and even social institutions, is responsible for: teaching children happiness, not perfectionism.
+It’s a vital project that everyone, including mothers, fathers, educators and even social institutions to: teach children happiness, not perfectionism.